equinor/sdp-omnia/README.md

 Kured is a simple solution to the problem on rebooting nodes to enable security patches.
 If an update requires the node to restart, it creates a file that Kured looks for.
 If the file is there, Kured drains, restart, and then uncordons the given node.

+### Loki

+Loki allows us to collect logs from both in-cluster pods and VM's outside the cluster.
+We forward the logs to Grafana where we can centrally search and correlate metrics and logs.

+### Sysdig technologies

+OSS Falco and Sysdig Inspect are used to gain security insight and packet captures in case of incidents.
+Falco exporter collects metrics and forwards them to Grafana for visualization and correlation with logs collected by Loki.

+### Oauth2-proxy
+For apps which do not have built-in AAD authentication support, we use an Oauth2-proxy to ensure only our team can reach the websites.

 ### VMs

 In the /arm-templates/classic folder you will find ARM templates for our VM's which not run in a separate subscription.
 These run apps which require on-prem connectivity to function.
 This separate subscription has stricter policies, so currently we cannot use a CI job to automatically update our templates.
 This will be valid until when service principals can use JiT access, and can do this via the CLI.